Thomson Reuters Corporation Common Shares

 How does TRI's valuation compare to its history?

-On P/E, TRI currently sits in the 40th percentile of its own 5Y range.
-That is below its long-run median relative to where it has traded over the period.
+On P/E, TRI sits in the 14th percentile of its own 5Y range, historically cheap relative to where it has traded.
+A low percentile means today's multiple is near the bottom of its historical band.

 What is TRI's Smart Value Score?

-TRI's Smart Value Score is 49/100.
-The Smart Value Score is a proprietary WallStSmart metric blending growth quality, financial health, and valuation attractiveness into a single 0-100 read.
-Scores above 75 are rare and indicate strong multi-factor alignment.
+TRI's Smart Value Score is 59/100.
+It is a proprietary WallStSmart metric blending growth quality, financial health, and valuation into a single 0-100 read, and scores above 75 are rare, signaling strong multi-factor alignment.